 Vulnerability: The grassland is dependent upon the maintenance of grazing, and this is co-ordinated through a Commoners Committee.
 The numbers of cattle grazing has declined with the general decline in the livestock industry, and most of the stock tends to remain on the plateau.
-The site owners (National Trust) have developed a project to restore management to the species-rich slopes of the site, and a number of authorities are working together to provide traffic-calming measures on busy through roads to reduce the number of livestock injuries and promote further uptake of common rights.
+The site owners (National Trust and commoners) have developed a project to restore management to the species-rich slopes of the site.
+This, and scrub management is now being addressed through the newly signed Higher Level Scheme.
+A number of authorities are working together to provide traffic-calming measures on busy through roads to reduce the number of livestock injuries and promote further uptake of common rights.
 Recreation has an impact on areas accessible by cars, and is causing localised erosion.
+[Source:](#) Natura 2000 Standard Data Form - Joint Nature Conservation Committee (JNCC) & consultation response from Natural England - Feb 2007 & June 2009.